 - Mobile Integration involves validation and compliance with applications connecting to remote sensing medical devices, including sending data to a cloud platform.

-Arbour Group can help identify and overcome key Connected Health challenges regarding compliance in your digital transformation journey.
+Arbour Group can help identify and overcome key Connected Health challenges regarding compliance in your digital innovation journey.
 Find more information regarding our Connected Health (CH) expertise by contacting us today!